 Often known as ‘the top of the south’, Nelson Tasman takes up the north eastern corner of the South Island.
-The main centre, Nelson city (population 46,000) is a 5¾ hour drive from Christchurch.
-Nelson is just 40 minutes by air from Wellington and about 1½ hours from Auckland.
+The main centre, Nelson city (population 46,000) is a 5 hour drive from Christchurch.
+By air, Nelson is just 30 minutes from Wellington, 40 minutes from Christchurch, and about 1½ hours from Auckland.

 Nelson’s coast is notable for two huge, shallow bays - Tasman Bay and Golden Bay.
 The interior is hilly and mountainous with attractive lakes and areas of limestone and marble which feature deep caves and sinkholes.
 Te Waikoropupu (Pupu) springs, said to produce the clearest fresh water in the world, is part of the southern hemisphere’s deepest known cave system.

 With its warm climate, spectacular scenery and access to various marine playgrounds, Nelson-Tasman is one of our fastest growing regions and popular as a retirement and lifestyle destination.

 Nelson Tasman is known for its beautiful reserves and national parks which offer excellent walking and tramping.
 There are many outdoor recreation options, from kayaking in the Abel Tasman Park to walking the Heaphy Track, one of New Zealand’s nine ‘great walks’.

 The coasts and lakes are ideal for swimming, boating, sailing and fishing.
 Golden Bay particularly is famous for its unspoilt sandy beaches and is popular with alternative lifestylers for its fertile farmland and distance from mainstream society.